 Helping a friend after someone dies

-It’s a good idea to have someone you trust to talk to about how you’re feeling.
+It’s a good idea to talk to someone you trust about how you’re feeling.
 This may be a friend, family member or someone outside the situation.

 When one of your friends is close to someone who has died, it may be tough for you to know how to help them, or decide what to say.